Tool Learning 1 - Use Fuzzilli on Real Targets

 $ make duk-fuzzilli

-The executable will be named duk-fuzzilli, in the duktape directory.
-However, I stuck after I type in make duk-fuzzilli
+The executable will be named duk-fuzzilli and will be located in the duktape directory.
+However, I got stuck after running make duk-fuzzilli.

-Spidermonkey is a opensource JSE implemented in firefox.
+SpiderMonkey is an open-source JS engine implemented in Firefox.
 First, clone the repo and run the script in Fuzzilli.

 1